abikesa/archetypes/README.md

    - Seeketh, Findeth, Commandeth
    - `Mismatch`, `Victory`, `Ragnarok`

-"It looks like love has triumphed over virtue"- Prefect
+"It looks like love has triumphed over virtue"- Louis
+"Not only are you a sentimentalist, but I can confirm that you are also a patriot"- Louis